 - 2.00pm - 5.00pm: End of your work day.
 Volunteers are free to visit local sites or go shopping.

-- Evening: Dinner with the host family.
+- Evening: Dinner with the host family (Moroccan’s eat a late dinner around 9pm – 10pm).

-NB Volunteers taking Arabic or French language courses volunteer for half the day and spend the other half of the day taking language lessons.
+Please note volunteers taking Arabic or French language courses volunteer for half the day and spend the other half of the day taking language lessons.

 Weekends: During the weekend, volunteers have spare time and usually just relax or take the opportunity to explore other parts of Rabat and Morocco.
 Long weekends can be taken to travel further afield to destinations, such as Marrakech, Merzouga (Dunes), Tinghir (Ksabah), Fes, Meknes (imperial cities), Volubilis (Roman), Tanger, and south of Europe (Gibraltar, Andalusia, Portugal, south of Spain).